vitalvas/cloudrouter/README.md

 # CloudRouter

+> **Warning**
+> Current project under R&D. There is no guarantee that it will work, but corrections are welcome.

 CloudRouter is a pure-GO implementation of small router.

 Main idea - creating a router that does not use any third-party applications or any warpers.
 Only the linux kernel and applications from this project.